QTM 350 - Data Science Computing

 • They are similar to virtual machines (VMs), but they are more lightweight and portable

-• A virtual machine runs a full operating system, while a container runs only the necessary libraries and dependencies
+• A virtual machine runs a full operating system, while a container runs only the necessary libraries and dependencies to run the application

 • They are also one step up from virtual environments, as they package the entire computer environment, not just the dependencies and code